-Wool wrapping is a fun way to present your soap, and does not require the use of a washcloth to create a rich, thick lather.
-You do not need to worry about the wool becoming too large for your soap because it will continue to felt, shrinking with your soap.
+Wool wrapping is a fun way to present your soap, and a wrapped soap does not require the use of a washcloth to create a rich, thick lather.
+You do not need to worry about the wool becoming too large for your soap because it will continue to felt as you use it, shrinking with your soap.

 Holding your soap in one hand, wrap your bar of soap starting from one corner and continue to the other corner.
-Do not twist the wool when you wrap around the bar soap, fold the fan at each 90 degree angle, and continue.
-This action will appear as more of rolling the soap around the wool, that twisting the wool around the soap.
-It is very important that the wool strip lays flat against the soap.
+Do not twist the wool when you wrap around the soap.
+Fold the fan at each 90 degree angle and continue.
+This action will be more rolling the soap around the wool than twisting the wool around the soap.
+It is very important that the wool strip lays flat against the soap rather than being twisted.

-When you get to the opposite corner, turn your bar of soap a quarter turn counter clockwise (clockwise if you are wrapping left handed) and wrap the soap again.
+When you get to the opposite corner, turn your bar of soap a quarter turn counter-clockwise (clockwise if you are wrapping left handed), and wrap the soap again.
 Make sure that the corners are well covered.

 Repeat until you have a thick layer of wool wrapped evenly around the bar.
 Wrap all of your soaps so you are ready to wash/felt them in a single session.